lmorandini/grunt-clouddity/README.md

 TODO: add description of Docker steps

+The Docker service on the master node (usually localhost) should be started before operating on Docker images.

 The tasks must be run in a certain order, since nodes depends on security groups, and the actual IP addresses of nodes is known only after the nodes deployment.